You can make Siri Announce the name of the person trying to call you by enabling Make Siri Announce Incoming Calls feature on your iPhone.

 Make Siri Announce Incoming Calls On iPhone

-The feature to get Siri to speak the Callers Name on iPhone is an accessibility feature.
-As you can imagine, this feature can be helpful when you are away from your iPhone, have your iPhone in your pocket or simply like the idea of Siri announcing incoming Calls on your iPhone.
+As you can imagine, this feature can be helpful when you are away from your iPhone or like the idea of Siri announcing incoming Calls on your device.

-Extending this further, having Siri announce incoming Calls on your iPhone can be quite useful while you are running, biking, or trying to workup some sweat on a treadmill.
+Extending this further, having Siri announce incoming Calls can be useful while you are running, biking or working out on a treadmill.

-At any time you can stop Siri from Announcing Calls on your iPhone by tapping on the Never option (See image below)
+At any time, you can stop Siri from Announcing Calls on iPhone by going to Settings > Phone > Announce Calls and selecting the Never option.

-After setting up your iPhone to let Siri Announce incoming Calls, the ringtone on your iPhone will still play, but Siri will talk over it, letting you know the Name of the person who is Calling you.
+When you setup “Allow Siri to Announce Incoming Calls” feature on iPhone, the ringtone on your device will still play, but Siri will talk over from there and Call Out the Name of the person who is trying to Call you.

-If the Caller happens to be in your Contact List, Siri will announce the Caller’s Name.
-In case the Caller is not in your Contact List, Siri will announce that you have received a Call from an Unknown Caller.
+Siri can announce the Name of the Caller, only when the Caller is listed in your Contacts List.
+If the Caller is not listed, Siri will announce that you have received a Call from an Unknown Caller.